"Thomas' Legion fired the 'last shot' of the American Civil War east of the Mississippi River"

 |

-his company also surrendered.
-On May 14, 1865, the Legion's soldiers finished signing the paroles
+surrender.
+On May 14, 1865, when the Thomas Legion soldiers finished signing their paroles, they

-and they viewed Whitaker roll them up, tie them, place them in a Haversack, and give them to Col. Kirk's Courier.
+viewed Whitaker roll them up, tie them, place them in a Haversack, and give them to Col. Kirk's Courier.
+"And thus

-"And thus at 10 o'clock in the morning of May 14, 1865, our Civil War Soldier Life ended and our Every Day Working Life began,"
+at 10 o'clock in the morning of May 14, 1865, our Civil War Soldier Life ended and our Every Day Working Life began," wrote

 Letter regarding Captain Stephen Whitaker's parole: